MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 The properties of the attribute include:

 - **Category**: The category of the rule.
-For more information about code analysis rule categories, see [Managed code warnings](/dotnet/fundamentals/code-analysis/quality-rules/index).
+For more information about code analysis rule categories, see [Code quality rules](/dotnet/fundamentals/code-analysis/quality-rules/index).

 - **CheckId**: The identifier of the rule.
 Support includes both a short and long name for the rule identifier.
 The short name is CAXXXX; the long name is CAXXXX:FriendlyTypeName.

-- **Justification**: The text that's used to document the reason for suppressing the message.
+- **Justification**: The text used to document the reason for suppressing the message.

 - **MessageId**: The unique identifier of the problem for each message.